-It’s that time of year again -- cold & flu season… In case you’ve missed the news, the CDC has predicted that the flu season is going to spike in February this year, which is actually later than usual.
+It’s that time of year again — cold & flu season… In case you’ve missed the news, the CDC has predicted that the flu season is going to spike in February this year, which is actually later than usual.
 So now is the time to really start being diligent about preventing these nasty viruses from making their way into your homes (if you aren’t already).

 But I’m NOT all about using harsh chemicals to do so.
-We use a number of common sense tactics and a few easy natural tricks to stay ahead of the cold & flu season, and they've been remarkably effective, even with our larger than average household.
+We use a number of common sense tactics and a few easy natural tricks (including a surprisingly simple homemade disinfectant spray!) to stay ahead of the cold & flu season.
+They’ve been remarkably effective, even with our larger than average household.

 Natural Cold & Flu Prevention Strategies

 Want to save money and take control of your health this cold and flu season?
 Getting back to basics with these tips will give you a strong starting point.

 PIN IT NOW, MAKE IT LATER!
 CLICK HERE TO PIN THIS RECIPE.

 WHILE YOU’RE AT IT, LET’S BE FRIENDS!
 FOLLOW ME ON PINTEREST FOR MORE EASY DIY IDEAS.

 Studies show that staying active can cut the risk of contracting a cold by 50%.
 And if you do come down with the sniffles?
 Typically the severity of your symptoms is far less.